 Organisations that protect vulnerable people

-The Mental Capacity Act 2005 provides protection and support for people who lack capacity to make their own decisions.
+The MCA 2005 provides protection and support for people who lack capacity to make their own decisions.
 This is done through three main organisations:

 - the Court of Protection